Training and First Time User Information

 - If housing or using vertebrate animals at a facility, an IACUC inspection within the last 6 months is required for IACUC protocol approval.
 You can ask for an inspection prior to protocol submission or while your protocol is being reviewed.
 Contact awp@hawaii.edu.

-- If you will be administering biological materials into animals, collecting animal tissues/samples, or working with genetically modified animals, an IBC Protocol approval or IBC Exemption is required before IACUC can approve your protocol.
+- If you will be holding or using animals in a facility or lab, administering biological materials into animals, collecting animal tissues/samples, or working with genetically modified animals, an IBC Protocol approval or IBC Exemption is required before IACUC can approve your protocol.
 It would be helpful to obtain IBC approval before submitting your IACUC protocols, but both IACUC and IBC can be submitted at the same time.
+Contact uhibc@hawaii.edu to determine what type of review is needed.

 - Your Occupational Health and Safety Program is required as part of your IACUC protocol review.
 You will be asked to indicate whether you are enrolled in the Animal and Veterinary Services OHSP or if you have a self-written plan to address occupational health and safety.